 Communicating With Insurance Adjusters or Accepting a Settlement Offer

 An insurance adjuster who contacts you after a truck accident will ask you questions about the wreck and try to record your statement.
 Anything you say can be used against you in the insurance company’s attempt to deny or devalue your claim.
 You might be offered a quick, low settlement before you even know what your total medical expenses will be.
 You should avoid any detailed communication with the insurer, refuse to sign or accept its first settlement offer, and refer all communication to your attorney.

 Failing to Consult a Lawyer

 Most truck accident attorneys will offer you a free first consultation in order to evaluate your claim and explain your options.
 After a free consultation your attorney may take your case on a contingency fee basis which means you do not pay up front fees for your attorney.
 Instead, your attorneys fees are deducted after you receice a settlement or award.
 Attorneys fees are deducted first, then costs and expenses incurred on your case are deducted.
 A lawyer will look out for tricks the insurance adjusters may have up their sleeves and how to counter tactics to devalue your claim, so you have nothing to lose and perhaps a lot to gain by consulting an accident lawyer as soon as possible after your accident.

 Have You Been Injured In A Florence, South Carolina Area Truck Accident?

-If you've been injured in a Florence truck accident you should speak with a truck accident lawyer as soon as possible.
+If you've been injured in a Florence truck accident you should speak with an accident lawyer as soon as possible.
 Contact us online or call our Florence, South Carolina office directly at 843.488.7540 to schedule your consultation.
 We are also able to meet clients at our Charleston, Conway, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.